Unity Village to Quaker Hill Road (east crossing) - Unity - 3 miles

 Mixer Pond Road at Rte 137 to Savage Road kiosk ~ Knox to Waldo - 2.3 miles

-The trail follows Rte 137 for .7 mile then enters the woods on the south side of Rte 137.
-A short distance after entering the woods, the trail climbs a steep 100-foot escarpment and in 1.3 miles, intersects Rte 131.
-From Rte 131, the trail follows the Savage Road for 1 mile before re-entering the woods on the left just past a kiosk.
+The trail follows Rte 137 for another 0.7 mile then enters the woods on the south side of Rte 137.
+A short distance after entering the woods the trail climbs a steep, 100-foot escarpment and in 1.3 miles intersects Rte 131.
+From Rte 131 the trail follows the Savage Road for 1 mile before re-entering the woods on the left just past a kiosk.
 Highlights: Quiet woods, beautiful and interesting escarpment and quiet country road.